juxtapix/Dsg4Com-S20/README.md

 More than two absences will result in a failing grade.
 Arriving to two classes more than 15 minutes late counts as an absence.
 Please notify me as early as possible if you are unable to come to class.
-Assignments should be posted online 24h before the class.

 Please see ITP's statement on [Pass/Fail](http://help.itp.nyu.edu/academic-policies/pass-fail) which states that a "Pass" is equivalent to an "A" or a "B" while anything less would be considered a "Fail".